Taking a cooler and making this styrofoam planter.

 MAKE YOUR OWN STYROFOAM PLANTER FROM A COOLER

-I belong to several creative Facebook groups and sometimes, actually quite a lot, I just am totally amazed by people’s creativity.
+I belong to several creative Facebook groups and I love seeing other people’s creativity.

 A lot of these inexpensive coolers are used and then tossed or hopefully recycled.
 You can usually pick one up for a couple of bucks for a picnic or outing.
 After that, you either have to store it or find something to do with it.
 Sometimes people donate them however not all places take them.

 Take a bread knife and remove any lip on the edge and the sharp square looking edges.

 Using that same bread knife, rough up the outside of the cooler.

 Use a heat gun to harden the outside of the Styrofoam.
 Do NOT keep the gun on the foam very long…just wave it around.

 Lisa used leftover paint, instead of a concrete mix, for the outside.